Highlander (film): Sequels

-In May 2021, Henry Cavill was confirmed to play the lead role in the film, although his exact character was unknown.

 TV series

 Christopher Lambert was offered a chance to return as Connor MacLeod in a TV series adaptation.
 Lambert turned down the role, so the series became a spin-off, introducing a new character Duncan MacLeod played by Adrian Paul.
 Highlander: The Series began airing on television in 1992, with Lambert appearing as Connor in the first episode.
 The series explains Duncan is a man born decades after Connor's banishment and adopted by the Clan MacLeod.
 After Duncan discovers he is immortal, Connor finds him and trains him before going his separate way.
 The season two premiere episode "The Watchers" confirms Connor's battle with the Kurgan still happened in 1985 in the canon of the show, but the Prize was not won because there were still several living immortals in this version of events, including Duncan.
 Lambert did not appear in any other episode, but he and Duncan meet again in the movie Highlander: Endgame.

 Highlander: The Animated Series aired 1994 to 1996.
 A loose science fiction adaptation and sequel of the original film, the series imagines a meteorite causing an apocalypse on Earth.
 In the wake of this, Connor MacLeod is one of several immortals who decides to help preserve knowledge for humanity rather than continue their war for the Prize, though he is then killed by Kortan, the one remaining evil immortal.
 Taking place in the 27th century, the series features the young immortal hero Quentin MacLeod, last descendant of the MacLeod Clan.
 He is trained by another immortal named Don Vincente Marino Ramirez, an old friend of Connor's.